mcdeoliveira/pyctrl/doc/tutorial.rst

                    ['clock','encoder'],
                    ['speed'])

-According to the dynamic model introduced earlier in :ref:`Simulated motor example`, the transfer-function from the PWM input, :math:`u`, to the motor velocity, :math:`\omega = \dot{\theta}`, is:
+According to the dynamic model introduced earlier in Section :ref:`Simulated motor example`, the transfer-function from the PWM input, :math:`u`, to the motor velocity, :math:`\omega = \dot{\theta}`, is: